Beshelmek/govee_ble_lights/README.md

 ## Configuration

-### Permissions
+### What is needed

+For Direct BLE Control:
-Before you begin, make certain HomeAssistant can access BLE on your platform.
+- Before you begin, make certain HomeAssistant can access BLE on your platform.
 Ensure your HomeAssistant instance is granted permissions to utilize the Bluetooth Low Energy of your host machine.

+For Govee API Control:
+- Retrieve Govee-API-Key as described [here](https://developer.govee.com/reference/apply-you-govee-api-key), setup integration with API type ad fill your API key.

 ## Usage